TKothenbeutel/Unique-Spotify-Songs/README.md

 ### Opening the Program

-Due to environment variables storing secrets for this API, this program is made to run on Github's Codespace.
-Follow the instructions below if you are unsure how to access codespaces.
+Due to environment variables storing secrets for this API, this program is made to run on GitHub's Codespace.
+To open up a Codespace, click the button labeled **Open in GitHub Codespaces**.

-* On the main page of the repository, click the green box that says **Code**
-* On the **Codespaces** tab, click the plus sign to create a space
-* You will now be sent to a new tab that, after loading, appears to looks like the web version of VSCode

 ### Importing Files